Joliet woman charged with failing to report fatal Crest Hill pedestrian crash

-A Joliet woman has been charged with failing to report a March 9 crash in Crest Hill that resulted in the death of two pedestrians.
+A Joliet woman has been charged with failing to report a March 9 hit-and-run in Crest Hill that resulted in the death of two pedestrians.

 On Tuesday, Will County Judge Art Smigielski signed a warrant for the arrest of Mary Beth Mosqueda, 35, on two felony charges of failure to report an accident involving personal injury or death.